Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 Khajuraho

-Signifying the unique North Indian architecture of the Chandella dynasty, Khajuraho is a complex of 23 temples.
+Khajuraho, one of the 7 Wonders of India, is a stunning complex of 23 temples that showcase the unique North Indian architecture of the Chandella dynasty.
 Built between the 9th and 10th centuries, these temples exemplify the Nagara style of architecture.
 By the 12th Century, the complex had 85 temples, of which only 23 have survived to date.

 Chinese pilgrim Xuanzang made the first mention of Khajuraho in his journals in 641.
 After the fall of the Chandela dynasty, these temples suffered great destruction due to the continuous onslaught of invaders.